Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 We've already established that the SQLAlchemy session will be created by the constructor, so let's get that ready.
-We don't need to make the engine and Session maker attributes of the class as we're pretty sure that other methods will only interact with the database through the session object.
+We don't need to make the engine and Session maker be attributes of the class as we're pretty sure that other methods will only interact with the database through the session object.
 So we'll keep those as local variables for now (encapsulation again!)::